 How to Find the Urine-Changing Culprit

-Dr. Kaaki says all the color-changing pigment should be washed out within one day.
+All the color-changing pigment should be washed out within one day.
 In that timeframe, drink plenty of water.
-If the strange color continues beyond the 24-hour timeframe, contact your physician.
+If the strange color continues beyond the 24-hour timeframe, contact your doctor.
 Also, glance at your stool.
 Some of the color from foods like beets, can also be seen in the stool, as well as the urine.

 “It all has to do with how the body excretes waste.
 Sometimes the pigment only shows up in the urine, sometimes it’s only in the stool.
 Then, sometimes, it shows in both.
-Although, color from vitamins and medications usually only show up in the urine, and not the stool,” Dr. Kaaki says.
+Although, color from vitamins and medications usually only show up in urine, and not stool,” Dr. Newton says.

-Overall, the most important thing Dr. Kaaki wants you to watch for is blood in your urine, which is caused by several medical conditions.
-If you notice a red or pink color, call your clinic.
+Overall, the most important thing you should watch for is blood in your urine, which is caused by several medical conditions.
+If you notice a red or pink color, call your clinic or visit urgent care.
 Remember, any pain with a pink/red urine usually means an infection (like UTI) or stones.
 If there’s no pain associated with the blood, that might be more serious — as it’s a potential sign of cancer.
 Follow up with you care team to get it ruled out.